The ACCC has made a ‘class exemption’ that will allow:

 - businesses with an aggregated turnover of less than $10 million in the preceding financial year to collectively bargain with customers or suppliers, and

 - franchisees and fuel retailers to collectively bargain with their franchisor or fuel wholesaler (respectively) regardless of their size

 without them having to apply to the ACCC.

 The class exemption will be ready for businesses to use in early 2021.
 The ACCC will announce when it is ready for use, and will also publish the notice form that businesses will need to lodge and the Guidelines for using the class exemption, at that time.
 Further details about next steps are provided below.

-A class exemption is a way for the ACCC to grant businesses an exemption from competition law for certain ‘classes of conduct’ that may otherwise carry a risk of breaching competition laws, but:
+A class exemption is a way for the ACCC to grant businesses an exemption from competition law for certain type of conduct that may otherwise risk breaching competition laws, but that:

 - do not substantially lessen competition, and/or